Anyone submitting a self-assessment tax return for the first time will need to register by 5...

 Keep the minutes of the meeting brief

-- Minutes cover decisions made, actions agreed and responsibilities given.
+- Minutes cover decisions made, actions agreed and responsibilities allocated.

 - They also include any statements which were specifically requested to be minuted.